How the New Platform Works in the Real World…

 However, you may have different family needs or priorities for your riding style.
 Never the less, I hope my comments help if you’re considering a new Sea Doo platform watercraft.
-All that having been said, here’s my reaction so far to the new Sea Doo platform as compared to my 2017 GTX S 155…
+All that having been said, here’s my reaction so far to the new Sea Doo platform as compared to 2017 models…

 New Sea Doo Platform Touchdowns

 These are the features and benefits on the new Sea Doo platform that I’ve found most useful as a touring rider.
 I want to emphasize that several of these are major game-changers for touring riders like me.
-In my opinion, they make this new watercraft the best available on the market for Sea Doo touring.
+In my opinion, they make this new watercraft the best available on the market for Sea Doo touring in 2019.